The Technical Index, Software and Scanning Principle of Scanner

 2. Number of color bits.
 The number of color digits indicates the scanner's ability to recognize colors and the range of colors it can describe.
 It determines the true degree of color restoration.
 The larger the number of color digits are, the better and more realistic the scanning effect will be, and the less distortion in the scanning process will be.

 3. Gray level.
 The gray level of the scanner reflects the ability to provide a range of levels from dark to light during scanning, specifically the ability of the scanner to smoothly transition from pure black to pure white.
-The larger the number of grayscale bits is, the richer the level of scanning results are and the better the effect is.
+The larger the number of gray scale bits are, the richer the level of scanning results are and the better the effect are.

 4. Scan the format.
 It refers to the range that the scanner can scan, that is, the size of the paper, generally A4, A4+, A3, etc.